-Updating C: In [16], we also differentiate Eq.
-(39) with respect to C and show that it is minimized by setting $C = A_x^{-1}$.
-However, inverting an $N \times N$ matrix is impractical for large images.
-To simplify computation, one can search for a covariance matrix with a simpler parametric form.
-The simplest choice would be a zero covariance, but ignoring the variance around μ completely leads to the undesirable MAP ${x,k}$ solution.
-A more reasonable alternative is to constrain C to be diagonal.
-In [16], we show that the best choice for a diagonal covariance is to use the inverse diagonal of the weighted deconvolution system
+Covariance approximations: The drawback of the above approach is that to compute C one needs to invert an $N \times N$ matrix.
+For large images, this is computationally intractable.
+To simplify computation, one can search for a C matrix with a simpler parametric form.
+The simplest choice would be a zero covariance, but ignoring the variance around μ completely leads to the undesirable MAP{x,k} solution.
+A more reasonable alternative we derive below is to constrain C to be diagonal.
+While not derived here, one could consider several other simplified covariance forms, for example, a block diagonal covariance, or a Toeplitz (convolution) covariance which is diagonal in the frequency domain.